dominodatalab/reference-project-local-customqa/README.md

 This reference project shows how to use Meta's Llama2 LLM to do Q&A over information that the Llama2 model has not been trained on and will not be able to provide answers out of the box.
 The project has the following files

-* Llama_Qdrant_RAG.ipynb : This file loads a PDF, converts it to embeddings, stores the embeddings in a local Qdrant Vector Store, defines a prompt, downloads and caches the Llama2 model then constructs a RetrievalQA chain and calls the model to get a response.
+* Llama_Qdrant_RAG.ipynb : This file loads a PDF, converts it to embeddings, stores the embeddings in a local Qdrant Vector Store, defines a prompt, downloads and caches the Llama2 model then constructs a RetrievalQA chain and calls the model to get a response. this file contains instructions on tailoring for your own data files.

 * model.py : This file is used to deploy our model as a Domino Model API so we can call it programatically from our application.
 You must run the Llama_Qdrant_RAG.ipynb to initialise the Qdrant vector store first.
 It has a `generate` function that should be used as the Model API function.
 Follow the [instructions in our documentation](https://docs.dominodatalab.com/en/latest/user_guide/8dbc91/deploy-models-at-rest/) to deploy this.